 At GTC 21, NVIDIA announced several major breakthroughs in conversational AI for building and deploying automatic speech recognition (ASR), natural language processing (NLP), and text-to-speech (TTS) applications.
 The conference also hosted over 60 engaging sessions and workshops featuring the latest tools, technologies, and research in conversational AI and NLP.

-The developer resources listed below are exclusively available to NVIDIA Developer Program members.
-Join today for free in order to get access to the tools and training necessary to build on NVIDIA’s technology platform here.
+The developer resources listed in this post are exclusively available to NVIDIA Developer Program members.
+Join today for free and get access to the tools and training necessary to build on the NVIDIA technology platform.

 Conversational AI Demystified